knative/docs/install/Knative-custom-install.md

-# Installing Individual Knative Components
+# Performing a Custom Knative Installation

 Use this guide to perform custom installations of Knative on your existing Kubernetes clusters.
 Knative's pluggable components allow you to